🇮🇪

 Where It Gets Harder

-Ireland's high ranking reflects its urban strengths and supermarket infrastructure — but there are consistent friction points that catch even experienced vegan travellers off-guard, particularly once you move beyond the main cities.
+Ireland's high ranking reflects its urban strengths and supermarket infrastructure.
+There are consistent friction points that catch even experienced vegan travellers off-guard, particularly once you move beyond the main cities.

 🏡